nolnoch/crystal-water/README.md

   - Need to avoid gimbal lock.
   - Allows slerping (Spherical Linear intERPolation).
   - Understood just enough to put it together and make it robust.

+Custom Mesh class
+  - Uses AssImp to import object/model files.
+  - Uses SOIL to load and bind the texture files read in from AssImp.
+  - Automatically prepares VBO/IBOs from the imported scene data.

 Matrix management
   - Deprecation of matrix stack and GLSL built-in variables.